AddAsher/CEN3031-Pack/Sprint3.md

 * Successfully implemeneted password length/digit requirements in signups
 * Backend testing implemeneted for validating a user on login as well as validating a user registering an account

+##Frontend Testing Details
+* Implemented Cypress Suite Testing to verify connections existed between the login, registration, and home screen respectively
+* Verifies if the user logging in is already registered with the site or not, these are checked against our backend which has a map that store usernames and passwords as key value pairs.
+* If a test passes, it will print to the console saying information was successfully sent to the back end if not error message will appear

 ## Backend Testing Details
 * Implemented in backend_test.go with testing of the functions newUserValid and userIsValid
 * newUserValid checks if email contains @ufl.edu, as well as if the password is at least 6 characters and has 1 digit.